Wie erkenne ich ein gutes Nassfutter?

 Better digestibility: Due to its soft consistency, wet food is often easier to digest than dry food.

-Natural nutrition: Dogs are descended from wolves and are predators – wet food is closer to natural nutrition than dry food.
+Natural diet: Dogs are descended from wolves and are carnivores – wet food is closer to natural food than dry food.

-🚫 Warning: Not every can is good!
-There are also inferior wet food varieties with lots of grains, low-quality meat, or artificial additives.
+🚫 Attention: Not every dose is good!
+There are also inferior wet foods with a lot of grain, poor quality meat, or artificial additives.

 How do you recognize good wet food?

-A high-quality wet food should be based on the natural diet of a predator.
+High-quality wet food should be based on the natural diet of a carnivore.

 The optimal composition is as follows: